 Once the exam is done, the physician will send the results directly to the Canadian authorities.
 The doctor will give the applicant a document confirming that a medical exam has taken place.
 This document should be kept as proof.

 Submitting medical exam results in application

 If the applicant had an upfront medical exam before sending in his or her application, he or she must include a copy of the IMM 1017B Upfront Medical Report form with the application.

 If the panel doctor works with eMedical, they’ll give the applicant an information sheet print out to include with the application.

-If applicant had his or her medical exam after submitting the application, he or she doesn’t need to send any document pertaining to the test.
+If the applicant had his or her medical exam after applying, he or she doesn’t need to send any document about the test.

 If the applicant wants a copy of the medical exam, he or she can ask the doctor during the medical exam.
 Once submitted, medical reports and x-rays for the medical exam become the property of Immigration, Refugees and Citizenship Canada and cannot be returned to the applicant.

 The medical exam results are valid for 12 months only.
 If the applicant doesn’t come to Canada as a permanent resident within that time, another exam may be necessary.